albertintech/apai/docs/amendments/fpsa/amendment-text.md

 ### Section 4.
 Platform Responsibility

-Entities that algorithmically amplify speech to substantial audiences bear responsibility for preventing systematic distribution of demonstrably false information that meets catastrophic harm thresholds.
+Congress may require entities that algorithmically amplify speech to substantial audiences to bear responsibility for preventing systematic distribution of demonstrably false information that meets catastrophic harm thresholds.
 Such responsibility may be discharged through reasonable content moderation systems subject to transparency requirements and appeals processes established by law.

 ---